RealmTeam/react-redux-reliever/README.md

 class ComponentReliever extends Reliever {
 ```

-`ACTION_PREFIX` is used if you want to use the default behavior for the reducer which is to check if the action type starts with this prefix and merges the action payload (`action.payload = {}`) with the state if that's the case.
+`ACTION_PREFIX` is used if you want to use the default behavior for the reducer which is
+to check if the action type starts with this prefix and merges the action payload
+(`action.payload = {}`) with the state if that's the case.
 Leave it out if you don't wish to use the default behavior.
 ```javascript
     ACTION_PREFIX = 'WHATEVER'
 ```

 The initial state for the reducer.
-Note that it will be transformed to an [ImmutableJS](https://facebook.github.io/immutable-js/) object.
+Note that it will be transformed to a [SeamlessImmutable](https://github.com/rtfeldman/seamless-immutable) object.
 ```javascript
     getInitialState() {
         return {